 - Seymour de Ricci, English collectors of books and manuscripts (1530-1930) and their marks of ownership (Cambridge: Cambridge University Press, 1930), reprinted by the Holland Press (London, 1960).

 - Jennifer Andersen and Elizabeth Sauer (eds), Books and readers in early modern England: material studies (Philadelphia: Philadelphia University Press, 2002).

 - Harold Mattingly and A.W.
 Pollard, List of catalogues of English book sales, 1676-1900: now in the British Museum (London: British Museum, 1915).

 - British Library website: Provenance Research

-- Clark Art Institute website: Sources for Provenance Research
+- Clark Art Institute website: Provenance Research project

 - ILAB website: links to online resources for identifying bookplates